Failure to appear in court for a license violation will usually result in a warrant for your arrest (40508a Warrant).

 Can I have a warrant without knowing?

-Yes, a warrant can be issued without notification.
-If you have been cited for a misdemeanor and you do not go to court, the Judge or court will almost always issue a warrant for your arrest - and many times they do it without any notification at all.
-People usually find out about it the hard way, either by the police or a job background check.
+Yes, a bench warrant or arrest warrant can be issued without any notification to you.
+If you have been cited for a Misdemeanor or Felony and you do not go to court, the Judge or court will almost always issue a bench warrant or warrant for your arrest – and many times they do it without any notification to you at all.
+People usually find out about it the hard way, either by a police officer, letter or a job background check.
+The DMV does not notify you if you have a bench warrant or warrant out for your arrest.

 The Law in California